allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 We decided to start from a not-so-deep network, and evolve &mdash; trying out different aspects of architectures to find a good one.
 One limitation was the size of our dataset which was far smaller than some public datasets used in really deep networks.
-Our current best network takes a 128x128 pixels RGB image as an input and consists of 4 convolutional layers (each of 32 depth and 3x3 kernel size) together with maxpooling layers and on top a fully connected layer and a a binary classification layer.
+Our current best network takes a 128x128 pixels RGB image as an input and consists of 4 convolutional layers (each of 32 depth and 3x3 kernel size) together with maxpooling layers and on top a fully connected layer and a binary classification layer.

 ### Final architecture